-- Class attendance You will lose a point on your participation grade for every absence beyond the first three, up to the maximum participation grade. - General class participation I call on people quite frequently in class.
-While I do not care if you get the right answers (you just learned the material after all), I do care if you show thought in your answers. - Article discussions You are required to attend class on the days the articles are due.
-I will "randomly" select individuals to discuss their submissions. - Misc.
+- General class participation I call on people quite frequently in class.
+While I do not care if you get the right answers (you just learned the material after all), I do care if you show thought in your answers. - Article discussions You are required to attend class on the days the articles are due, and they will be a great opportunity for class participation points.
+If you haven't been participating, this may be when you"volunteer" to discuss the article.
+If we have no volunteers, I may have to randomly choose people.
+If you do miss class on an article submission day, you can make up those points through general class participation on other days. - Misc.
 This is the section that allows me to take points off your grade if you throw things at me during class.

-Please note that I fully expect everyone who misses no more than three classes to get the full 10%.
+Please note that I fully expect everyone will have the opportunity to get the full 10%.